MicrosoftDocs/cpp-docs/docs/windows/changing-a-symbol-or-symbol-name-id.md

 For more information on number ranges, see [TN023: Standard MFC Resources](../mfc/tn023-standard-mfc-resources.md).

+### To change a symbol value assigned to a single resource or object

+1. In [Resource View](../windows/resource-view-window.md), select the resource.

+   > [!NOTE]
+   > If your project doesn't already contain an .rc file, please see [Creating a New Resource Script File](../windows/how-to-create-a-resource-script-file.md).

+1. In the **Properties** window, type the symbol name followed by an equal sign and an integer in the **ID** box, for example:

+    ```
+    IDC_EDITNAME=5100
+    ```

+The new value is stored in the symbol header file the next time you save the project.
+Only the symbol name remains visible in the ID box; the equal sign and value are not displayed after they are validated.

 ## To change the name of the resource symbol header file

 1. In [Resource View](../windows/resource-view-window.md), right-click your .rc file and choose [Resource Includes](../windows/resource-includes-dialog-box.md) from the shortcut menu.